benschw/benschw.github.io/_drafts/testing-microservices-in-go.markdown

 - http.StatusNotFound
 - http.StatusNoContent

 You don't need to constrain your service to using as few codes as possible, but make sure you're aware of which are being used and test them all.
-Adding more granular codes might make for a richer interface, but it also makes for a more brittle one.
+This list is your cheat sheet for what to test.
+Adding additional, more granular codes might make for a richer interface, but it also makes for a more brittle one.

 ## You Mocked me once, never do it again!
 Martin Fowler's [The Difference Between Mocks and Stubs](http://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs)